 Stage 4: Multi-market / Multi-venture (50+ people or multiple businesses)

-At this stage, the coordination complexity is high - but the answer isn't necessarily more headcount.
+At this stage, the coordination complexity is high – but the answer isn’t necessarily more headcount.
 Some founders managing multiple businesses or 200-person organisations find that a single dedicated, senior-level EA is still sufficient, because the bottleneck is executive bandwidth, not operational volume.
+The EA at this stage needs to be a genuine strategic operator.

 The Five Signals That Tell You You’ve Already Crossed the Threshold

-1. You're the single point of failure for scheduling.
+1. You’re the Single Point of Failure for Scheduling.

-If meetings can't be booked, confirmed, or rescheduled without your direct involvement, you're carrying coordination overhead that has nothing to do with your actual job.
+If meetings can’t be booked, confirmed, or rescheduled without your direct involvement, you’re carrying coordination overhead that has nothing to do with your actual job.
+Every scheduling exchange is a context-switch that costs more than the time it takes.

-If you're the one following up on your own requests, you're doing administrative work disguised as leadership.
+If you’re the one following up on your own requests, you’re doing administrative work disguised as leadership.
+This is a structural signal that you need someone who owns the follow-up layer – not an indication that your team is unreliable.

 When the work only you can do – investor relationships, product strategy, hiring decisions – keeps getting deferred because operational tasks take priority, the business is running below its potential speed.

-5. You're doing work at 9pm that an EA could have handled at 2pm.
+5. You’re Doing Work at 9pm That an EA Could Have Handled at 2pm.

-The hours founders spend on admin outside core working time is a signal that the daytime capacity problem hasn't been solved.
+The hours founders spend on admin outside core working time is a signal that the daytime capacity problem hasn’t been solved.
+An EA doesn’t just save time – they recover the hours you’d otherwise spend catching up.

 The Part Nobody Talks About: Delegation Readiness